 This experiment considers an MN which has an IEEE 802.11a/b/g card as one of its interfaces, while the second interface is a standard 3G modem.
 Herein we focus on the evaluation of a handover case emulating an out of coverage scenario.
-The MN starts a TCP video flow in the 3G interface and this flow is manually switched to the WLAN and 3G back and forth.
+The MN starts a video flow in the 3G interface and this flow is manually switched to the WLAN and 3G back and forth.
 Fig. 8 presents the results of this test.
 As shown in the figure, the bandwidth requirements of the video are quite low, hence the video does not suffer from congestion while being transmitted/received at any of the interfaces.
-We select this scenario since we want to assess the impact of changing the underlying technology to a standard traffic without QoS constraints.
-Observed results show that the handover between both technologies is almost transparent from the viewpoint of the flow performance.
+We select this scenario since we want to assess the impact of changing the underlying technology to a standard traffic without QoS requirements.
+Observed results show that the handover between both technologies is transparent from the viewpoint of the flow performance.
+For better understanding, we also provide two close-ups of a selected 3G to WLAN, and WLAN to 3G handovers.
 In the case of WLAN to 3G handover, we find that for each handover, some retransmissions occur, as the bandwidth of the 3G interface is lower than the WLAN one, and its delay is higher.
-This decrease in the performance would be hardly noticeable due to the low requirements of the traffic being used and the fact that the TCP pace is recovered quickly.
+This decrease in the performance is hardly noticeable due to the low requirements of the traffic being used.
 For the case of the 3G to WLAN handover we find the inverse behavior, observing an increase in the speed of the sequence number growth.
 Observed results show that our design does not impose any penalty in the performance of the flow apart from the effect of changing the characteristics of the underlying technology, which is known to affect the TCP performance.
 Nevertheless, the flow handover itself is seamless and transparent for the involved communications peers.